 High blood calcium levels — High blood calcium levels develop as bone is lost.
-Individuals with MM should remain as active as possible because physical activity helps counter bone loss.
+Individuals with multiple myeloma should remain as active as possible because physical activity helps counter bone loss.

 The treatment of high blood calcium levels usually includes the use of intravenous fluids and prednisone.
-If this treatment is not effective, treatment with drugs that act against bone loss, such as zoledronic acid (Zometa) or pamidronate (Aredia), a class of drugs called bisphosphonates, may be recommended.
+If this treatment is not effective, treatment with drugs that act against bone loss, such as zoledronic acid (sample brand name: Zometa) or pamidronate (sample brand name: Aredia), a class of drugs called bisphosphonates, may be recommended.

 Impaired kidney function — Kidney function becomes impaired in about one half of individuals with multiple myeloma.
 The treatment of impaired kidney function is aimed at the specific underlying cause.